hms-dbmi-cellenics/worker/python/README.md

 Tasks are automatically processed when they are received from the SQS queue specified.

-For **local development**, make sure you have [InfraMock](https://github.com/biomage-ltd/inframock) running alongside the [ui](https://github.com/biomage-ltd/ui) and [api](https://github.com/biomage-ltd/api).
-Once all of these are running as specified in their respective documentations, tasks should automatically be submitted and processed when you perform actions on the `ui`.
+For **local development**, make sure you have [InfraMock](https://github.com/biomage-ltd/inframock) running alongside the [ui](https://github.com/biomage-ltd/ui) and [api](https://github.com/biomage-ltd/api) projects.
+Refer to their respective documentations on how to run them locally.
+Once all of these are running, tasks should automatically be submitted and processed when you perform actions on the `ui`.
 There is nothing else to do.

 ### Advanced: using the worker with live AWS queues